Increase Civic Participation of Congolese Women

 Several obstacles stand in the way of women becoming leaders in the DRC.
 These include cultural preconceptions that men bear the "burden" of civic duty and the practical familial responsibilities that exist for many women.
 Lack of female education, socially embedded male dominance, fear of physical security and a myriad of economic obstacles further add to this seemly insurmountable problem facing women in achieving equal participation in Congolese society.

-Through the formation of community women's groups and mobilization, training on women's rights and the organization of awareness campaigns to promote the inclusion of women in all forms of local governance, SOFEDI will include all levels of society in the Kazimia area.
+Through the formation of community women's groups and mobilization, training on women's rights and the organization of awareness campaigns to promote the inclusion of women in all forms of local governance, SOFEDI is addressing all levels of society in the Kazimia area.
 By conducting a study of all existing laws and policies, they will then educate women to ensure the implementation of these laws.
 Through community dialogue and motivational meetings focusing on women's rights and their participation in politics, they will have an opportunity to demonstrate how knowing one's rights and enforcing them will lead to greater political strength.
 This directly impacts issues of food security, personal safety, economic empowerment and general health and wellbeing.

 To increase meaningful participation of women especially from marginalized communities in local governance the Solidarité des Femmes pour le Développement Intégral (SOFEDI) will undertake to implement the following objectives through a series of targeted training efforts: